-Oxford is the place where Lewis Carroll wrote his “Alice in Wonderland”, where J. R. R. Tolkien gave lectures and worked on “The Lord of the Rings”, where Einstein presented his Theory of Relativity for the first time, where Harry Potter was filmed, where Oscar Wilde studied, where the world wide web and penicillin were invented… And the list can go on forever!
+Oxford is full of history and the place where Lewis Carroll wrote his “Alice in Wonderland”, where J. R. R. Tolkien gave lectures and worked on “The Lord of the Rings”, where Einstein presented his Theory of Relativity for the first time, where Harry Potter was filmed, where Oscar Wilde studied, where the world wide web and penicillin were invented… And the list can go on forever!
 Oxford is the place where history lays written on literally every square meter. 🙂

-Now let’s talk about these 11 best things to do in Oxford that will help you create an unforgettable travel itinerary.
+Now let’s talk about these 11 amazing things to do in Oxford that will help you create an unforgettable travel itinerary.
 Are you ready?
 Let’s go!

 - 1. Take an Oxford city walking tour

 - 2. Go inside the Bodleian Libraries

 - 3. See the Great Hall of Christ Church College